Mattanya Cohen: Career at the Israeli Ministry of Foreign Affairs

 In July 2011, Cohen returned to Israel, and was appointed as the head of the training department of Mashav (Israeli Agency for International Development Cooperation).
 His job included responsibility over hundreds of training activities in Israel and abroad.
 He was in charge of thousands of professionals who arrived to study in Israel from more than 100 developing countries.
 Cohen established trilateral cooperation activities, for the benefit of developing countries, with other donor countries, as well as international organizations.

 Cohen served as Israeli ambassador to Guatemala and non-resident ambassador to Honduras (2017–2022).
 During his service in these two countries, he played a significant role in the decision of both governments to recognize Jerusalem as the capital of Israel, and to move their embassies to the city.
 Guatemala did it in May 2018 and Honduras in June 2021.
 Cohen initiated a campaign among mayors in Guatemala to name streets in their cities "Jerusalem Capital of Israel".
 Until now, there are 34 cities in Guatemala, including the capital Guatemala City that accepted the challenge, making Guatemala the first country in the world with streets bearing this name.
 He accompanied the visits in Israel of the Presidents of Guatemala, Jimmy Morales (May 2018 - Opening of the Guatemalan embassy in Jerusalem) and Alejandro Giammattei (December 2019) as well as President of Honduras, Juan Orlando Hernandez (September 2019 - Opening of the commercial office of Honduras in Jerusalem).
 To honor Israel for its 70th anniversary, he initiated the "Celebrate Israel Parade" in the streets of Guatemala City with thousands of participants.
 The parade has since then become an annual tradition.
+He is the author of the book “The Israeli Ambassador’s Opinion”, published in Spanish in Guatemala in 2022.

+In 2023, he was appointed as General Coordinator of the official events marking the 75th anniversary of the State of Israel.

-In 2023, he was appointed Head of Latin America and the Caribbean Bureau at the Ministry of Foreign Affairs in Jerusalem.
+In 2024, he was appointed Head of Latin America and the Caribbean Bureau at the Ministry of Foreign Affairs in Jerusalem.
+Later that year, Cohen was the head of the Israeli delegation to the general assembly of the Organization of American States (OAS) held in Paraguay.

+In 2025, he was appointed as the Israeli ambassador to Panama, and non resident ambassador to Suriname, Barbados, Guyana and Trinidad and Tobago.